 - You get a bonus for every part of a castle you knock down that has a goblin in it.

 The ballista works like a slingshot.
-You step forward and put your hands together in front of you to “grab” the band and then you step backwards, the farther you back up the stronger your shot will be.
-Once you’re happy with the power of the shot you step to the left or right to aim left or right.
-Lastly you can move your hands up or down to (you guessed it) aim up or down.
+You step forward and put your hands together in front of you to “grab” the band and then you step backwards.
+The farther you back up the stronger your shot will be.
+Once you’re happy with the power of the shot, you side-step left or right to aim.
+Lastly you can move your hands up or down to aim along the vertical axis.

 Notice that everything listed above are things that Kinect does well.
-Those are the core controls for the game and they’re all easy for Kinect to work with.
+Those are the core controls for the game and they are easy for Kinect to work with.
 The Kinect controls don’t stop there though.

-Along with the ballista controls the projectiles are also motion controlled.
-There’s various forms of ammunition and they all have different properties.
-They range from projectiles that do nothing to projectiles that have special abilities like flying, exploding, or bouncing.
+Along with the ballista, the projectiles are also motion controlled.
+There is various forms of ammunition and they all have different properties.
+They range from basic projectiles to ones that have special abilities like flying, exploding, or bouncing.

-While there are multiple forms of ammunition that perform specific actions when activated that doesn’t mean the normal projectiles are useless.
+While there are multiple types of ammunition that perform specific actions, that doesn’t mean ordinary projectiles are useless.
 As you play the game you’ll be rewarded with a pair of gloves that will let you guide all of your shots.
-If you want the projectile to go to the left then you take your right arm and wave across the projectile to make it curve.
+If you want the shot to go left, you take your right arm and wave across the ammo to make it curve.
 If you think you aimed too high take both hands and wave it down.

 Like the ballista controls the Kinect controls here are great.
 They play to Kinect’s strengths and Wreckateer is better because of it.

-Earning medals are achieved by getting a particular score on a certain level.
-You’re awarded points for how you demolish castles including special score bonuses by performing certain actions while taking down the castles.
+Levels are broken up into various areas spread across a world map, with multiple stages present within each location.
+More difficult finale missions mark the end of each level.
+The game requires you to get a bronze medal or better to move on.
+Earning medals is achieved by getting a particular score on a level.
+You are awarded points for how well you demolish castles, which may include extra points from scoring bonuses earned through special actions.
 Banking a shot off the ground, hitting a goblin directly before hitting the castle, or taking out a house in the kingdom are just a few ways to earn bonuses in the game.

 Why it may be helpful for people with anxiety